grafana/grafana/packages/grafana-toolkit/README.md

 Put them in the `static` directory in the root of your project.
 The `static` directory is copied when the plugin is built.

 ### I am getting this message: `Unable to dynamically transpile ES module A loader plugin needs to be configured via SystemJS.config({ transpiler: 'transpiler-module' }).`
+This error occurs when you bundle your plugin using the `grafana-toolkit plugin:dev` task and your code comments include ES2016 code.

+There are two issues at play:
+* The `grafana-toolkit plugin:dev` task does not remove comments from your bundled package.
+* Grafana does not support ESM.

-This error can occur when you bundle your plugin using `grafana-toolkit plugin:dev` task.
-This task does not remove comments from the bundled package, so **make sure your comments does not include ES2016 code**.
-If they do, SystemJS v0.20.19 which Grafana uses internally to load plugins, will interprete your code as an [ES module](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/).
-Grafana does not support ESM.
+If your comments include ES2016 code, then SystemJS v0.20.19, which Grafana uses internally to load plugins, interprets your code as an [ES module](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) and fails.

+To fix this error, remove the ES2016 code from your comments.

 ## Contribute to grafana-toolkit
 You can contribute to grafana-toolkit in the by helping develop it or by debugging it.